-- \1 A research institution as defined in Article 2 of the Rules for the Handling of Grants-in-Aid for Scientific Research (announced by the Ministry of Education, Culture, Sports, Science and Technology (MEXT)) - 1) Universities and inter-university research institutes - 2) MEXT facilities and other institutions engaged in scientific research - 3) Technical colleges - 4) Institutions designated by the MEXT Minister - \2 Notwithstanding the requirements stated in (1) a) through c) above, JSPS Research Fellows (DC) are deemed eligible to apply for KAKENHI if they are adopted as JSPS Research Fellows
+1 A research institution as defined in Article 2 of the Rules for the Handling of Grants-in-Aid for Scientific Research (announced by the Ministry of Education, Culture, Sports, Science and Technology (MEXT))

-- (DC).
-However, please confirm with your research institution regarding the requirements that your research institution must meet. - (Note) There are research categories such as "Encouragement of Scientists" and "Research Activity Start-up" that differ in eligibility for the KAKENHI application, so please make sure to confirm the Application Procedures for the Grants-in-Aid for Scientific Research when applying. - (2) The individual must not be categorized as ineligible for grant acquisition in the fiscal year covered by a call for proposals, as a penalty for his/her improper grant spending, fraudulent grant acquisition, or research misconduct using the Grants-in-Aid for Scientific Research (KAKENHI) or other Competitive Research Funds.
+2 Notwithstanding the requirements stated in (1) a) through c) above, JSPS Research Fellows (DC) are deemed eligible to apply for KAKENHI if they are adopted as JSPS Research Fellows (DC).
+However, please confirm with your research institution regarding the requirements that your research institution must meet.

+%There are research categories such as "Encouragement of Scientists" and "Research Activity Start-up" that differ in eligibility for the KAKENHI application, so please make sure to confirm the Application Procedures for the Grantsin-Aid for Scientific Research when applying.

+The individual must not be categorized as ineligible for grant acquisition in the fiscal year covered by a call for proposals, as a penalty for his/her improper grant spending, fraudulent grant acquisition, or research misconduct using the Grants-in-Aid for Scientific Research (KAKENHI) or other Competitive Research Funds.

-5. What issues need to be considered when applying?
+05. What issues need to be considered when applying?